 Residency terms run from October to March, and from April to September.
 The deadline for applications is in early March.Find out more on the MAK Vienna website

-The residency program has a distinguished list of nearly 200 alumni and has included participants from Austria, Bulgaria, China, France, Germany, Hungary, India, Italy, Korea, Mexico, Peru, Poland, Russia, Serbia, Slovakia, Switzerland, Thailand, Turkey, the UK, and elsewhere.See all past residents
+The residency program has a distinguished list of over 200 alumni and has included participants from Austria, Bulgaria, China, France, Germany, Hungary, India, Italy, Korea, Mexico, Peru, Poland, Russia, Serbia, Slovakia, Switzerland, Thailand, Turkey, the UK, and elsewhere.See all past residents

 MAK Center Archive